-Though we know to keep our horses wrapped up in cosy rugs to keep them warm in winter time, it is all too easy to forget about their legs.
+Though we know to keep our horses wrapped up in cosy rugs to keep them warm in winter time, it is all too easy to forget about their leg care.
 Cold, wet weather can leave your horse with stiff and painful joints, particularly if he has arthritis.
 Turning your horse out in muddy fields can lead to injury and possible mud fever.

 Trying to manage your horse and minimise risk can be a challenge for all of us.

 Field management is the obvious place to start.
 If possible, rotating land use and not over-grazing will help, although once a field has been badly cut up, there is little that can be done until better weather arrives.
 Turning horses out in ones and two’s may reduce the incitement to riot, as will making sure that horses are warm, well-rugged and with adequate shelter from bad weather.
 Although feeding hay or haylage in the field can be wasteful, it is worth thinking about if your horse starts creating near feed time.
 He’ll be calmer if he is not quite so hungry.

 One very important factor in reducing injury throughout the year, but particularly when the ground is bad, is to organise your fencing and gateways so that horses are not racing downhill to the gate.
 The sudden stops, or sharp turns to get out of the way of other horses, are very likely to lead to tendon or other serious injuries.
 It really is worth the cost and trouble to re-site gates, even if the need for new access tracks reduces the available grazing.
 In the short term, use electric fencing to keep horses away from poached gateways.

 Although the days are short and legs are dirty, do make every effort to check for Mud Fever daily – catching it early makes treatment much easier.